Margaret Loy Pula

 Other notable prizes include the Paddington Art Prize (Sydney), the Muswellbrook Art Prize (2013), Redland Art Prize (2014) and the Grace Cossington Smith Art Prize (2014).
 For the 2017 Arthur Guy Memorial Prize, the judges, Dr David Hansen (Associate Professor of the Centre for Art History and Art Theory at the ANU School of Art and Design) and Hannah Matthews (Senior Curator at the Monash University Museum of Art) noted that, ‘with its demonstrable connection to country, the quietly mesmerizing (Pula’s) work could also be interpreted through the Western tradition of minimalist abstraction’.

 In the last two years Pula has been in major exhibitions in New York, Brisbane, Singapore, Miami, New York and Mexico City.
 Her work is found in important public and private collections in Australia, Asia, US and Europe such as the South Australian Museum.
-She is represented by Mitchell Fine Art, Brisbane and MARC STRAUS, New York.
+She is represented by Mitchell Fine Art, Brisbane and Marc Straus Gallery, New York.